 Citrus Deodorant £9.50

-I’ll let you into a secret, I am a big fan of home-made deodorant.
-My partner isn’t as convinced (he won’t try it) and my teenage daughter would prefer to spray.
+I’ll let you into a secret, I was a big fan of home-made deodorant, but since learning more about the skin’s delicate acid mantle and the effect that bicarbonate of soda (a common constituent of homemade deodorant) upon it, I started to look around for other options.
+I’ve tried a few different brands and Weleda came out tops for me.
 This is where the Citrus Deodorant comes into play as it’s useable by all deodorant-using family members (ie the three oldest here) without affecting any gender preferences.

-October 2017 edit: Roll-on deodorants are now available, but you may not be as keen to share a roll!
+October 2017 edit: Roll-on deodorants are now available – you may not be as keen to share!
+They’re a fab choice – my teens love them!

 Deodorants are rather notorious for containing some nasty ingredients, but with Weleda deodorants you can rest assured that they are formulated without aluminium and all the ingredients are certified natural by NaTRUE.
 (See Breast Cancer UK’s excellent #DitchTheJunk campaign, link at the end of this post).